jjvanzon/JJs-Reference-Architecture/service-oriented-architecture.md

 You just saved yourself __33%__ of the work!

 With every added system it gets better.
-You can see this from the numbers below that indicate the amount of message conversions.
+You can see this from the numbers below, that indicate the amount of message conversions.

 <img src="images/esb-connection-counts.png" width="325" />

-The first integration between 2 systems you program using your `ESB` you actually program more message conversions.
-But with the next system it is already a tie between `ESB` and no `ESB`.
+The first integration between 2 systems you actually program more message conversions by using an `ESB`.
+But the next system it's already a tie between `ESB` and no `ESB`.
 The 4th integration you introduce, you will have saved 33% of the overall work.

-It gets better with each system you introduce in your `ESB`.
+It gets better with each system you introduce to your `ESB`.
 When messages from one system are converted to and from the [`Canonical`](#canonical-model) model, you can automatically connect it to all the other systems.

 Clearer Integration Code